DaveHogan/davehogan.github.io/content/posts/music/building-a-basic-chord-explorer.md

 - JavaScript for interactivity
 - Web Audio API for sound generation

 I opted for a minimal approach without frameworks to keep it lightweight and focused.
 The entire tool is client-side, meaning it runs entirely in your browser without needing a server.
-Project structure and standards is non-existant currently.
+Project structure and standards is non-existent currently.

 ## Future Improvements